29.5 C

 Anti-LGBTQ Lawsuits: Ghana’s Supreme Court Sets July 17 to Rule on Injunction

-The Supreme Court has set July 17 to decide whether to grant a request for an injunction by the lawyers of Dr. Amada Odoi and Richard Dela Sky against Parliament – a ruling which will decide whether Parliament can transmit the anti-LGBTQ bill to the President for signing.
+The Supreme Court has set July 17 to decide whether to grant a request for an injunction by the lawyers of Dr. Amanda Odoi and Richard Dela Sky against Parliament – a ruling which will decide whether Parliament can transmit the anti-LGBTQ bill to the President for signing.

 Dr. Odoi, a researcher at the University of Cape Coast, sued the Speaker over the passage of the bill, raising human rights issues.
 But then she additionally sought to halt the bill’s transmission to the president for signing, on grounds that it would cause a burden to the public purse.